Gradient Tool in Photoshop | How To | Presets | Styles Blending Fade Selections | Graphicxtras

-You can find it in the tools panel though the exact location may vary as you can customize the tools.
-You may also find it located in the extras section instead.
+You can find the Photoshop gradient tool in the tools panel though the exact location may vary as you can customize the tools (please check out our tutorials on how to modify the panel as well as bring in extra features to that panel.
 It can be applied to the current art board / image and be applied once or multiple times. it comes with a selection of options that can be found on the top control bar / options bar such as setting the style as well as the blending mode and opacity as well as setting it to reverse (so if it is red to green then it will become green to red instead) as well as transparency (if there is no transparency it will make no difference but if it does exist, it will be ignored) as well as dither (which creates a nicer less banded design for you which should be the default any way)

-Hold down the shift key to keep it constrained to a straight line in linear type and applied at 90 degrees or 0 or 180 degrees etc. Great for creating all kinds of horizontal as well as vertical and diagonal etc designs in seconds.
+Hold down the shift key to keep the gradient tool constrained to a straight line in linear type and applied at 90 degrees or 0 or 180 degrees etc. Great for creating all kinds of horizontal as well as vertical and diagonal etc designs in seconds.

 You can apply the effect in five different styles but there is some variation even there.
 You can change the style (it was called type a while back) via the options at the top of the application and set it to linear / radial / angle / reflected / diamond.
 The diamond design can also be used as a square design.
 You can change style at any point but the previously applied preset will not change.
 You can only alter the preset that you are about to apply.
 Each style offers different features such as an origin point, angle of application and length.
 Find out more about the styles.